 The carotenoid Lutein, commonly referred to as the "eye vitamin", is making its scene beyond eye health.
-While it is widely known that Lutein is proven to benefit your eye health, reduce risks of age-related macular degeneration, and prolong the onset of cataracts, researchers believe they have only just scratched the surface of Lutein's health-promoting benefits.
-Nearly 100 peer-reviewed published papers involving 400,000 individuals confirmed that higher lutein consumption can reduce the risks of coronary heart disease, stroke and metabolic syndrome.
-Even more recently, Lutein has increasingly been linked to cognitive benefits, long-term brain health, Mild Cognitive Impairment (MCI), and dementia and Alzheimer's Disease (AD).
+While it is widely known that Lutein is proven to benefit your eye health, reduce the risk of age-related macular degeneration, and prolong the onset of cataracts, researchers believe they have only just scratched the surface of Lutein's health-promoting benefits.
+Nearly 100 peer-reviewed published papers involving 400,000 individuals confirmed that higher Lutein consumption can reduce the risks of coronary heart disease, stroke and metabolic syndrome.
+Even more recently, Lutein has increasingly been linked to cognitive benefits such as long-term brain health, Mild Cognitive Impairment (MCI), and dementia and Alzheimer's Disease (AD).
 At first this may sound curious, but given how tightly connected the eyes and brain are it actually makes perfect sense.
 In fact, Lutein has now been found to not only exist in the retina of the eye, but in the actual brain as well.
 Only 3 carotenoids exist in the brain: Lutein (L), Zeaxanthin (Z), and Meso-Zeaxanthin (MZ).
-When combined, their antioxidant effects become even more powerful and their benefits even more pronounced!
+When these three carotenoids are combined, their antioxidant effects become even more powerful and their benefits become even greater.
 Science has proven that the result of supplementing with only 1-2 carotenoids versus all 3 will never be optimal.
 Because of this, when shopping for a Lutein supplement, make sure your supplement also contains the other 2 carotenoids Zeaxanthin and Meso-Zeaxanthin.

 Lutein is a powerful plant-based pigment known as a carotenoid (a fancy word for nutrient) that can be found in leafy greens like spinach, kale, broccoli, and peppers.
 Even though Lutein is a small pigment, it has large antioxidant benefits.
 It neutralizes dangerous free radicals, reduces oxidative stress, and lowers inflammation in both the eyes and the brain.
-Due to it's antioxidant and anti-inflammatory benefits, Lutein has now been linked to improvements in brain health, cognitive function, memory and even mood!
-Studies have shown the three carotenoids L, Z, and MZ to have memory-enhancing effects when taken daily, as well as an impact on cognitive function.
+Due to it's antioxidant and anti-inflammatory benefits, Lutein has now been linked to improvements in brain health, cognitive function, memory and even mood.
+Studies have shown the three carotenoids — Lutein, Zeaxanthin, and Meso-Zeaxanthin — to have memory-enhancing effects when taken daily, as well as an impact on cognitive function.
 Further studies show that individuals with high concentrations of carotenoids in their brain demonstrate much better cognitive functions, and that patients with Alzheimer's disease are actually deficient in these nutrients.

 UPDATE: Recent clinical research has confirmed that cognitive performance can be improved in individuals with Mild Cognitive Impairment following supplementation with a combination of all 3 carotenoids (L, Z, and MZ) and Omega-3s DHA and EPA; This supplement is commercially known as the Memory Health®.